Pirates hijack freighter off Somalia's coast, officials say

 A spokeswoman for the European Union Naval Force operation off Somalia, Flt.
 Lt.
-Louise Tagg, confirmed that an incident involving an oil tanker had occurred off the coast of Somalia and an investigation was underway.
+Louise Tagg, confirmed that an incident involving an oil tanker had occurred off Somalia's coast and an investigation was underway.

 Piracy off Somalia's coast was once a serious threat to the global shipping industry.
-But it has lessened in recent years after an international effort to patrol near the country, whose weak central government has been trying to assert itself after a quarter-century of conflict.
+It has lessened in recent years after an international effort to patrol near the country, whose weak central government has been trying to assert itself after a quarter-century of conflict.

+But frustrations have been rising among local fishermen, including former pirates, at what they say are foreign fishermen illegally fishing in local waters.

+Salad Nur, an elder in Alula, a coastal town in Puntland, told The Associated Press by telephone that young fishermen including former pirates have hijacked the ship.

 The EU force website currently lists no vessels or hostages held by pirates.